 More cartoon fun at xkcd a webcomic of romance,sarcasm, math, and language.

-This article was prompted by an xkcd cartoon on the front page of I Programmer.
+This article was prompted by an xkcd cartoon.
+It raised the question:

 "What is so bad about the Goto - apart from being

 So here is the standard and undisputed story of the Goto, Spaghetti and the quest for clean, pure, code.

 The flow of control graph

 When you first learn to program the big breakthrough is when you realise that there is such a thing as "the flow of control" and you begin to master it.

 Well perhaps master is too strong a word but you do get comfortable with the idea and eventually it seems natural.

 Acquiring the concept of "flow of control" is what makes the difference between a programmer and a non-programmer and if you think it's trivial and obvious then this is simply because you made the transition some time ago.

 If you want a demonstration that it is far from obvious just try to teach programming to someone who hasn't encountered the idea before in any other shape or form.